 Organization of American States (OAS) Academic Scholarship Program: Canadian Govt. scholarships from the Organization of American States (OAS) for the graduate students from any OAS member state (including selected countries in Latin America and the Caribbean islands).

-Queen Elizabeth Scholarships: these scholarships have to be applied after contacting research supervisors at Canadian universities. ‘
+Queen Elizabeth Scholarships: these scholarships have to be applied for after contacting research supervisors at Canadian universities. ‘

 Mitacs Awards: Need to find an academic supervisor before applying.